 So, when are animations appropriate?
-This article pulls together some best practices for using animation in mobile apps.
+This article pulls together some best practices for using animation in mobile apps, to show you how to build an app interface that works.
+For guidance on adding motion to your interfaces, take a look at these CSS animation examples article.

 01. Animated app launch screens